Rough Path Renormalization from Stratonovich to It\^o for Fractional Brownian Motion: Application in the fractional Black-Scholes model

 \subsection{Option pricing formula}

-Moreover, we want to give a pricing formula under risk-neutral measure $\widehat{\mathbb{P}}$ for the financial derivative $F$ at time $t=0$.
-Our It\^o fBS market is arbitrage free under this risk-neutral measure $\widehat{\mathbb{P}}$ in Theorem \ref{Girsanov}.
-Hence, the price under this risk-neutral measure $\widehat{\mathbb{P}}$ defined in section \ref{Girsanov-sec} is
+Furthermore, we aim to derive a pricing formula for the financial derivative $F$ at time $t=0$ under the risk-neutral measure $\widehat{\mathbb{P}}$.
+The arbitrage-free property of our It\^o fBS market under $\widehat{\mathbb{P}}$ is established in Theorem \ref{Girsanov}, which allows us to compute the price using the formula

-So we can work out explicitly the price, then get the theorem below.
+Once we have determined the price, we can state the following theorem.